microsoft/vscode-cpptools/Documentation/Building the Extension.md

   * **(optional)** Set an environment variable `CPPTOOLS_DEV=1`.
     * This enables the local developer workflow when testing the debugger, copying dependencies from the **node_modules** folder.
 Testing the language server does not require this step.
   * Open the **Extension** folder in Visual Studio Code and press F5.
 This will launch a VS Code Extension Host window and activate the TypeScript debugger.
 You can set breakpoints on the extension source code and debug your scenario.
+      * If, after pressing F5, you see the following error in the `[Extension Development Host]` window,
+      > Unable to start the C/C++ language server.
+IntelliSense features will be disabled.
+Error: Missing binary at .../vscode-cpptools/Extension/bin/cpptools
+      * ...
+Then, you can follow the instructions in this [comment in a discussion about building this extension locally](https://github.com/microsoft/vscode-cpptools/discussions/8745#discussioncomment-2091563).
+        > get the 1.8.2 binaries from installing the extension and then copying the binaries
+        1. To do this, install this extension from the Visual Studio Marketplace and find its location on your device.
+It might be in a directory like `\\wsl$\Ubuntu\home\hamir\.vscode-server\extensions\ms-vscode.cpptools-1.8.2`, for example.
+        2. Next, go to the `bin/` directory of the aforementioned directory, and drag-and-drop, or copy-and-paste, `cpptools` and `cpptools-srv` from `...\extensions\ms-vscode.cpptools-1.8.2\bin\` to this repository's `Extension\bin\` directory on your local device, so that `.../vscode-cpptools/Extension/bin/cpptools` and `.../vscode-cpptools/Extension/bin/cpptools-srv` both exist in your workspace.
+        3. The aforementioned warning should be gone, and Intellisense, which gives those squiggly red error lines, should now be present.

+      * Feel free to use [the Discussions tab of this repository](https://github.com/microsoft/vscode-cpptools/discussions) if you have any further questions on building this extension locally.